NxPKG/khulnasoft-docs/content/analytics/graphql-api/limits/index.md

 # Limits

-Cloudflare GraphQL API exposes more than 70 datasets representing products with different configurations and data availability for different zones and accounts plans.
+Khulnasoft GraphQL API exposes more than 70 datasets representing products with different configurations and data availability for different zones and accounts plans.

-To support this variety of products, Cloudflare GraphQL API has three layers of
+To support this variety of products, Khulnasoft GraphQL API has three layers of
 limits:

 * global limits